steven-wang70/SmallQuiz/README.md

      --request GET \
      http://localhost:8080/nextquestion/**<SITE_UUID>**?reader=91693b12-284d-46d1-b6cb-6bc6be9acdd4

-**NOTE:** This request will pull the next queston to be displayed.
+**NOTE:** This request will pull the next question to be displayed.
 The response contains all information for display, but do not contain management related informations such as created/updated timestamp.

 Response:
 >{ \